skeema/skeema/doc/faq.md

 #### Pedigree

-Skeema's author has been using MySQL for over 15 years, and is a former member of Facebook's elite team that maintains and automates the world's largest MySQL environment.
+Skeema's author has been using MySQL extensively since 2003, and is a former member of Facebook's elite team that maintains and automates the world's largest MySQL environment.
 Prior to Facebook, he started and led the database team at Tumblr, and created the open-source Ruby database automation library and shard-split tool [Jetpants](https://github.com/tumblr/jetpants).
 Rest assured that safety of data is baked into Skeema's DNA.

 #### Responsibilities for the user